oss-review-toolkit/ort/README.md

 * Static HTML (`-f StaticHtml`)
 * Web App (`-f WebApp`)

+# System requirements

+ORT is being continuously used on Linux, Windows and macOS by the [core development team](https://github.com/orgs/oss-review-toolkit/teams/core-devs), so these operating systems are considered to be well supported.

+To run the ORT binaries (also see [Installation from binaries](#from-binaries))) at least a Java Runtime Environment (JRE) version 8 is required, but using version 11 is recommended.
+Memory and CPU requirements vary depending on the size and type of project(s) to analyze / scan, but the general recommendation is to configure the JRE with 8 GiB of memory (`-Xmx=8g`) and to use a CPU with at least 4 cores.

+If ORT requires external tools in order to analyze a project, these tools are listed by the `ort requirements` command.
+If a package manager is not list listed there, support for it is integrated directly into ORT and does not require any external tools to be installed.

 # Development

 ORT is written in [Kotlin](https://kotlinlang.org/) and uses [Gradle](https://gradle.org/) as the build system, with